FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/4-Channels.rst

 ..
 Note:: It will be easier to view these videos on YouTube.

    Set the video playback speed to 2x to complete the lessons faster.

+   The videos are more detailed whereas the text gives the minimum steps needed to complete the project.

 Backup and Reload
 --------------------